But, ask yourself, what has the city done up to this point? Are we still consciously aware this is an ongoing issue?

 BY EMILY EAGLIN

 If there's a part of my identity that's ever left me 'othered' in the absolute greatest variety of company it has been my lack of religious belief.
 I've been everything from brushed off in casual conversations to held hostage at a Rite Aid by a zealot who was just supposed to be giving me a flu shot.
-Even you, right now reading this may be praying that I will one day find a way closer to God's light, but don't worry!

 I've grown to accept my secularism without craving anything more than an "agree to disagree" & I even have great pride in my journey (ask any of my friends how wild my secular family cookouts are).
 There's this sick misconception that every time an non-theist (also known as atheist) speaks out on their lack of religious identity it is to convince theists of something, and hopefully one day we will get to the point where I don't need to make this disclaimer to be heard but...